abrgr/ulvm/README.md

 # The open compiler

 ULVM is designed as an open system.
 It does not ship with support for all imaginable scopes, all languages, or even all methods of gathering dependencies.
 It enables developers to craft components of the compiler in isolation to suit their needs and refer to them from ulvm files.

-## Loaders

-Loaders are responsible for gathering dependencies at compile time.

 ## Scope handlers